Zehelein/pg-transactional-outbox/lib/README.md

 ### Message receiver

 The message receiver is the counterpart to the message publisher.
-It receives the transferred message and has to store it in the inbox table.
+It receives the transferred outbox message and has to store it in the inbox table.
 It is the responsibility of the receiver to guarantee that the message is written to the inbox table via the inbox storage functionality.
 It can try it multiple times if needed.
 You can find a RabbitMQ-based implementation in the examples folder.